michealespinola/plexupdate/README.md

 # Script Logic Flow

-1. Identify "Plex Media Server" installation directory
+1. Identify the "Plex Media Server" installation directory and other system-specific technical details
-1. Create default Plex "Updates" directory if it does not exist
+1. Create default Plex "Updates" directory if it does not exist, and remove old updates installer files
 1. Extract Plex Token from local Preferences file for use to lookup available updates
-1. Lookup available updates and scrape JSON data
+1. Scrape JSON data to identify applicable updates specific to hardware architecture
 1. Compare currently running version information against latest online version
-1. If new version exists and is older than 7 days - Install new version
+1. If a new version exists and is older than the default 7-days - install the new version
-1. Check if upgrade was successful and send appropriete notifcations
+1. Check if the upgrade was successful and send appropriate notifications